Let me introduce myself:

 lists and tables to clarify my response to the books we discuss;

-of ironic letters of complaint…
+ironic letters of complaint…